"If you have much, give of your wealth;

 4. Home baked goodies

 Home baked goodies are always a winning gift – cookies, cupcakes, fudge or toffee, or perhaps a 'teacher appreciation cake'!
 If you're the artistic type ice your cookies or cake with your teacher's name, or – in a sweet twist on the quote jar idea (above) – fill a cookie jar with cookies, each iced with a word describing your teacher (kind, supportive, great etc.).
-Or how about these fantastic apple cupcakes!

 A fantastic jar of thank you cookies from the wonderfully creative 'I am baker' blog.